aquaproj/aqua-registry/CONTRIBUTING.md

 description: A command-line tool that makes git easier to use with GitHub.
 ```

+## Supported OS and CPU Architecture

+Please consider the following OS and CPU Architecture.

+- OS
+  - windows
+  - darwin
+  - linux
+- CPU Architecture
+  - amd64
+  - arm64

+We test the registry in CI on the above environments by GitHub Actions' build matrix.

+aqua doesn't support Windows yet, but we are working on it. https://github.com/aquaproj/aqua/issues/850
+So when you add or update packages, please consider Windows too.

 ## Consideration about Rust

 :warning: The author [@suzuki-shunsuke](https://github.com/suzuki-shunsuke) isn't familiar with Rust.
 If you have any opinion, please let us know.